justinemter/pseudo-channel/README.md

 - The `-xml` flag will update the newly created local db with your schedule from the xml file - you  should run this everytime you make changes to the xml.
 - The `-g` file will generate the daily schedule (for today) based on the xml.
 This is useful for the first run or testing (or manually advancing the daily queue forward).
 Running this flag say, 15 times will advance the play queue forward 15 days.
 It is automatically run every night at midnight to generate the daily schedule.
 - The `-m` flag makes both the .html/.xml files and starts a simple html web server in the `./schedules` directory.
 - Finally, the `-r` flag will run the app, checking the time / triggering the playstate of any media that is scheduled.
-It will also update the daily schedule when the clock hits 11.59 (or whatever time you've configured in the config file).
+It does not update the daily schedule.
+In order to do this you need to set a crontask and use the "startstop.sh" script to run the app.
+Use the "-r" flag first for debugging/testing.
 If you see errors, check your entries in the xml first.
 Check your times, check for overlaps & make sure your are using ascii characters to replace foreign characters like umlauts and '&' characters, etc. Make sure all of your movie names / TV Series names are correct.

 You can run `% python PseudoChannel.py` with the following options.
 The order is important depending on what you are doing (i.e. `% python PseudoChannel.py -u -xml -g -m -r`):